 You need to know and understand that Amazon can and does check your online connections in relation to your book reviews, and can classify these as close friends.

-Asking other authors is also a way to possibly have a review deleted because any other author publishing on Amazon is classed as a person selling on Amazon, and they can be precluded from adding reviews to associated products.
+Asking other authors is also a way to possibly have a review deleted because any other author publishing on Amazon is classed as a person selling on Amazon.

 Getting honest and genuine organic book reviews is painfully slow, especially if you don’t sell a lot of copies.
 But unfortunately, this the reality of the book market today.